Photo by Diego Delso

 Price: €500–3,500/night | Location: Via Doccia 4, Fiesole (Florence Hills)

-Belmond Villa San Michele (the most celebrated hotel in Tuscany — the extraordinary Fiesole hillside position (the most beautiful hotel view in Italy: the extraordinary monastery villa on the extraordinary Fiesole hill (the extraordinary 450m elevation above the extraordinary Arno Valley — the most comprehensive Florence panorama available from any hotel: the extraordinary Duomo, the extraordinary Campanile, the extraordinary Palazzo Vecchio, and the extraordinary Ponte Vecchio all simultaneously visible in the extraordinary 180-degree panorama), and the extraordinary Michelangelo connection (the extraordinary façade: the extraordinary 15th-century monastery façade attributed to Michelangelo (the most famous attribution dispute in architectural history — the extraordinary Renaissance master’s supposed design for the extraordinary loggia façade of the extraordinary San Michele monastery, the most celebrated “possibly Michelangelo” building in Italy))) is the finest hotel in the Florence hills:
+Belmond Villa San Michele is the most celebrated hotel in Tuscany, and its Fiesole hillside position gives it a claim to the best hotel view in Italy.
+The monastery villa sits 450m above the Arno Valley, with the most comprehensive Florence panorama available from any hotel — the Duomo, the Campanile, the Palazzo Vecchio, and the Ponte Vecchio all simultaneously visible across 180 degrees.
+Then there is the Michelangelo connection: the 15th-century monastery façade is attributed to him — the best-known attribution dispute in architectural history, making the loggia façade of the San Michele monastery Italy’s best-known “possibly Michelangelo” building.

 Lungarno — The Arno Riverside